Writing and publishing customer-centric content is the best way to build your brand profile online.

 Once you’ve done the above, you should have a nice list of possible blog titles.
 For each title, to determine if it is relevant, you should be able to identify what persona it targets, what service or product it promotes, or what buying stage it supports.

 Since that’s a lot of data to keep track of, we recommend creating a spreadsheet to organize it all.
-We refer to this as our editorial calendar, and it is our main reference point for all our content planning.
+We refer to this as our editorial calendar, and it is our main reference point for all our content strategy planning.
 Then you should set aside a few hours for each blog post and get writing!
 The first posts may take more time, but once you get the hang of it, you should set aside about half a day per post (2–5 hours).

 Your business needs to blog more.